Monday, August 22, 2011

 We cut more 1 x 6’s to fit the top, this way going with the length of the table.
 Our cuts were a bit off and we were getting a little tired and a lot hot, so we just installed them, then Dad cut down the edge with the jigsaw:

+And then…we were done.
+Start to finish, it took us two hours.
+TWO HOURS.
+I can’t believe how fast it went!
 We were both in a groove, because this whole thing went like buttah.
 Not one issue -- we couldn’t believe it.

 potting bench hooks

-I love it so much!!
-(Yelling!):
+I love it so much!!:

-DIY potting bench
+DIY cedar potting bench

 I did a quick video to show you the details up close, just in case this isn’t clear.
 It really is a basic as it looks though – it came together easily.